traveltime-dev/traveltime-sdk-r/README.md

-# traveltimeR: Travel Time R SDK
+# Travel Time R SDK

-traveltimeR is a R SDK for Travel Time API (<https://traveltime.com/>).
+[Travel Time](https://docs.traveltime.com/api/overview/introduction) Python SDK helps users find locations by journey time rather than using ‘as the crow flies’ distance.
-Travel Time API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
 Time-based searching gives users more opportunities for personalisation and delivers a more relevant search.

 ## Installation